dyang37/Deep-Proximal-Map/python-plugandplay/README.md

 ### Default Paramters:

-Maximum iteration: 200 for SR/100 for inpainting
+Maximum iteration: 40 for SR; 100 for inpainting

-gamma: 0.99 for SR/1 for inpainting    update factor for rho
+gamma: 1    update factor for rho

-lambda: 0.01    Regularizer for image denoiser
+lambda: 50   Regularizer for image denoiser

 rho: 1    Adaptive update rule for the residual